Skip to main content

 Power Heatmaps

-When you navigate to a room layout view, for example, DataCenter > Rooms, choose a room, and click Show, the racks will be color-coded to show both space and power availability.
-Each rack that is power-enabled will display a rectangular bar graph representing each infeed of each PDU in the rack.
+When you navigate to a room layout view, for example, by navigating to DataCenter > Rooms, choosing a room, and clicking Show, the racks are color-coded to show both space and power availability.
+Each power-enabled rack displays a rectangular bar graph representing each infeed of each PDU in the rack.
 These bars are color-coded, representing the amount of power currently in use over the infeed divided by the power capacity of that infeed.

 If you hover over a rack, you will see a popup.
-The Power/Utilization Charts hyperlink will take you to a display showing the power history for each infeed and outlet.
+The Power/Utilization Charts hyperlink takes you to a display showing the power history for each infeed and outlet.

 Rack-level power visualization

-Here you will see the last 24 hours of power data for each infeed and outlet for each PDU in the rack.
-If you want to look at a different time (eg. the last week, month, or year), click the Show Settings hyperlink.
+Here you can see the last 24 hours of power data for each infeed and outlet for each PDU in the rack.
+If you want to look at a different time (for example, the last week, month, or year), click the Show Settings button.

 You can also specify the data density.
-A higher data density will bring back more data points but may also take a little longer to retrieve.
+A higher data density brings back more data points but may also take a little longer to retrieve.

 Last, you can specify the type of data to retrieve.
-This option requires a bit of explanation; when you define an autodiscovery spec for a set of PDUs, one option will be the polling interval in minutes.
+This option requires some explanation: When you define an autodiscovery spec for a set of PDUs, one option is the polling interval in minutes.
 For example, if you set it to poll every minute, the database will hold minute-by-minute data.
-But if you request a week's data, Device42 will not bring back every individual data point.
-Instead, it will aggregate the data points based on the data type.
-The Average setting will bring back average data points, the Maximum setting will bring back the maximum value observed for each set of data points, and the Minimum setting will bring back the minimum value.
+But if you request a week's data, Device42 will not bring back every individual data point; instead, it will aggregate the data points based on the data type.
+The Average setting brings back average data points, the Maximum setting brings back the maximum value observed for each set of data points, and the Minimum setting brings back the minimum value.

-As you are observing the data, you may see spikes or observe other data patterns that cause you to want to inspect in more detail.
+As you observe the data, you may see spikes or observe other data patterns that cause you to want to inspect the data in more detail.
 You can do this by highlighting the period you want to investigate.

-After you release the mouse button, the view will expand to the highlighted period.
+After you release the mouse button, the view expands to the highlighted period.

-Rack-level power charts are also available from the Rack View page by clicking the Power button at the top right of the page.
+Rack-level power charts are also available from the Rack View page if you click the Power button at the top right of the page.

-When you drill into a PDU, you will see power details for both infeeds and outlets.
-In the example above, the PDU has three infeeds and 24 outlets (only five are shown above).
+When you drill into a PDU, you can see power details for both Infeeds and Ports (outlets).
+In the example, the PDU has three infeeds and 24 outlets as visualized under the Connectivity tab:

 For the infeeds, the Rated Power is autodiscovered.

-For each outlet, you will see the Override Watts and the Bootstrap Power in addition to the Power Draw.
+For each outlet, you can see the Override Watts and the Bootstrap Power, in addition to the Power Draw.
 The Bootstrap Power column shows the power required for this outlet at boot time.
-In the PDU header section at the top, the Bootstrap Power for the PDU will be the sum of the Bootstrap Power for each of the outlets.
+In the PDU header section at the top, the Bootstrap Power for the PDU is the sum of the Bootstrap Power for each of the outlets.

-If you click the Power button for the PDU, you will see tables and graphs showing the historical power details for the in-feeds and outlets.
+If you click the Power tab for the PDU, you will see tables and graphs showing the historical power details for the in-feeds and outlets.

 For the rack detail power page discussed above, you can click Show Settings to see historical charts and the minimum, maximum, and average calculations.